-My name is Morgan and I am the Chair of the Board of Trustees of European Youth Parliament United Kingdom.
-We are one of the largest debating charities in the UK, promoting non-formal education and academic debate amongst over a thousand young people across the country each year.
-I first became involved in the organisation in 2017, have served on EYPUK’s committee since 2018, and have gone on to represent EYPUK abroad both as a delegate and official, whilst working in various capacities for the National Committee.
+Hello everyone, my name is Luke and I am the Chair of EYPUK’s Board of Trustees.
+EYPUK is one the country’s leading debating and youth empowerment charities, promoting non-formal education, academic debate and active citizenship amongst around a thousand young people nationally each year.
+I first became involved in the organisation in 2017, have served on EYPUK’s committee since 2018, and have gone on to represent EYPUK and volunteer both nationally and internationally in various capacities.

-I am also chairing this year’s Diversity and Inclusion Working Group, which is a group of members with various marginalised backgrounds who are working to write EYPUK’s first ever Diversity and Inclusion policy.
-I’m here to make sure everyone is welcome and safe within the EYPUK community and our events, so please reach out to me if you ever have any concerns about any of these things!
+My role means that I am the first port of call for any welfare or equality, diversity and inclusion (EDI) concerns that any of our members or participants may have.
+I’m here to make sure everyone is welcome and safe within the EYPUK community and our events, so please feel free reach out to me if you ever have any concerns.

 Hello!
 My name is Eleanor (she/her).
-I'm from Cardiff, though currently a master's student in London, and I'm the Trustee for EYPUK's inclusion and outreach scheme, EurVoice.
+I'm from Cardiff, though currently a master's student in London, and I'm the trustee for EYPUK's outreach charity, EurVoice.
 EurVoice provides young people from less advantaged backgrounds with the opportunity to develop their communication skills and critical thinking, communicate with local decision-makers and prominent individuals from their area, and learn more about their local, national, and international communities.
 My role is to help and advise the EurVoice Coordinator to provide these events, and we are working to expand the scope of the scheme this year.

 I have been a trustee of EYPUK since September 2010.
 Born in Durham, I attended Liverpool and Liverpool Hope Universities.
 I taught History in a number of secondary schools in Liverpool from 1976 until 2007.
 In 2000 I helped to set up the Liverpool Schools' Parliament.
 Since September 2007 I have worked solely on this initiative as its Director.
 The Parliament enables children and young people in Liverpool to have a voice and to make an impact.